Thursday, October 2, 2025

 Again, at other points of attention,

-To allay any fears, find the gift, modify
+To allay any fears, echo the gift,

-The hypothesis, face the now danceable music
+So we face the now danceable music

 With what breathes, despite it all has a pulse.